About Layer 3 Unicast Routing

 Private autonomous system numbers are used for internal routing domains but must be translated by the router for traffic that is routed out to the Internet.
 You should not configure routing protocols to advertise private autonomous system numbers to external networks.
 By default, Cisco NX-OS does not remove private autonomous system numbers from routing updates.

 Note The autonomous system number assignment for public and private networks is governed by the Internet Assigned Number Authority (IANA).
-For information about autonomous system numbers, including the reserved number assignment, or to apply to register an autonomous system number, refer to the following URL:
+For information about autonomous system numbers, including the reserved number assignment, or to apply to register an autonomous system number, see this URL:

 Load Balancing and Equal Cost Multipath

 If you have multiple routing protocols configured in your network, you can configure these protocols to share routing information by configuring route redistribution in each protocol.
-For example, you can configure Open Shortest Path First (OSPF) to advertise routes learned from the Border Gateway Protocol (BGP).
+For example, you can configure the Open Shortest Path First (OSPF) protocol to advertise routes learned from the Border Gateway Protocol (BGP).
 You can also redistribute static routes into any dynamic routing protocol.
-The router that is redistributing routes from another protocol sets a fixed route metric for those redistributed routes and avoids the problem of incompatible route metrics between the different routing protocols.
+The router that is redistributing routes from another protocol sets a fixed route metric for those redistributed routes, which prevents incompatible route metrics between the different routing protocols.
 For example, routes redistributed from EIGRP into OSPF are assigned a fixed link cost metric that OSPF understands.